idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 ### What are you looking for in an engineer when you recruit?

-Most companies have their “competncies” they test for.
+Most companies have their “competencies” they test for.
 But I abstract it down to:

 - Smart (Can code, understands)
   - Teach me something